Jupiter and Saturn are about to have their closest visible meetup since the Middle Ages: How to watch

 At last, 2020 is giving us something positive to look forward to.

-Discuss: Jupiter and Saturn haven't been visibly this close since the Middle Ages: How to watch
+Discuss: Jupiter and Saturn haven't been this close visibly since the Middle Ages

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.